Costa Rica Adventure and Service

 DAYS 1-3: TURRIALBA

-Our trip begins in Turrialba, home to many of Costa Rica’s adrenaline pumping activities and one of Costa Rica’s famous volcanos!
+Our trip begins in Turrialba, home to many of Costa Rica’s adrenaline-pumping activities and one of Costa Rica’s famous volcanoes!
 Spend your first night at a mountain lodge overlooking the volcano.
 The next day we will jump straight into a thrilling two day white water rafting adventure on the Pacuare River!
 This rafting trip is suitable for all skill levels and completely safe!
 We will spend the night in a lodge tucked in the rainforest on the banks of the river.
 Everyone always has a blast at our comfortable jungle accommodation!
-Are going to take fun hikes to waterfalls and natural pools while we are not rafting.
+When we aren’t rafting, we’re taking fun hikes to waterfalls and natural pools.
 The second day of our rafting journey will not disappoint since the Pacuare River is rated one of the top rivers in the world for whitewater rafting!
 Throughout our rafting adventure we will have great bonding opportunities with everyone in our group and together we will experience spectacular views of the rainforest and even spot exotic wildlife like monkeys, colorful birds and sloths.

 DAYS 4-5: LA FORTUNA